Moxifloxacin: Pharmacokinetics

 About 52% of an oral or intravenous dose of moxifloxacin is metabolized via glucuronide and sulfate conjugation.
 The cytochrome P450 system is not involved in moxifloxacin metabolism, and is not affected by moxifloxacin.
 The sulfate conjugate (M1) accounts for around 38% of the dose, and is eliminated primarily in the feces.
 Approximately 14% of an oral or intravenous dose is converted to a glucuronide conjugate (M2), which is excreted exclusively in the urine.
-Peak plasma concentrations of M2 are about 40% those of the parent drug, while plasma concentrations of M1 are, in general, less than 10% those of moxifloxacin.
+Peak plasma concentrations of M2 are about 40% of those of the parent drug, while plasma concentrations of M1 are, in general, less than 10% of those of moxifloxacin.

 In vitro studies with cytochrome (CYP) P450 enzymes indicate that moxifloxacin does not inhibit 80 CYP3A4, CYP2D6, CYP2C9, CYP2C19, or CYP1A2, suggesting that moxifloxacin is unlikely to alter the pharmacokinetics of drugs metabolized by these enzymes.

 The pharmacokinetics of moxifloxacin in pediatric subjects have not been studied.

-The elimination half-life of moxifloxacin is 11.5 to 15.6 hours (single-dose, oral).
+The elimination half-life of moxifloxacin is 11.5 to 15.6 hours (single dose, oral).
 About 45% of an oral or intravenous dose of moxifloxacin is excreted as unchanged drug (about 20% in urine and 25% in feces).
 A total of 96 ± 4% of an oral dose is excreted as either unchanged drug or known metabolites.
 The mean (± SD) apparent total body clearance and renal clearance are 12 ± 2 L/h and 2.6 ± 0.5 L/h, respectively.
 The CSF penetration of moxifloxacin is 70% to 80% in patients with meningitis.